Published and Forthcoming Work

 This article develops a “historical ontology of the nonhuman,” whereby the objectification of nonhuman beings is both a consequence and contributor to social transformation.
 Changes in concrete human-nonhuman relations — and specifically, the way that the nonhuman environment is instrumentalized — facilitate the emergence of new objects of knowledge.
 These objects allow actors to make claims and form coalitions in efforts to transform the very human-nonhuman relations that produced them.
 An illustrative case study of the delta smelt, an endangered species of fish caught in the center of California’s “water wars,” shows how shifting ways of instrumentalizing the nonhuman environment produce new knowledge of nature that allows actors to make claims and form coalitions that would be otherwise inconceivable.
 Because its sole habitat is the hub of California’s hydraulic infrastructure, efforts to save the delta smelt from extinction have reduced flows to farms and cities, fomenting ongoing conflict between environmentalists and water users.
 This article demonstrates that the classification of the delta smelt as a species — a condition of possibility of the conflict surrounding its endangerment — arose directly from the reengineering of California’s hydrology for extractive ends.
 Ironically, in this case, the knowledge of nature that environmental advocates relied upon to make credible claims was a direct product of the human-nonhuman relations they sought to transform.

-“Groundwater in California: From Juridical Object to Biosecurity Apparatus” with Razvan Amironesei (Manuscript Under Review)
+“Groundwater in California: From Juridical Object to Biosecurity Apparatus” with Razvan Amironesei (Revise and Resubmit at Theory, Culture and Society)

 This article analyzes the emergence of a new political rationality of groundwater in contemporary California.
 It does so by contrasting a juridical model of groundwater governance exemplified in crucial 20th century decisions in California case law with a “biosecurity apparatus,” operative in the case of the Orange County Water District.
 Drawing on Foucault, this analysis articulates a “biopolitics of nature,” an approach which is distinct from environmental research in the critical theory and phenomenological traditions.
 The case is analyzed along the axes of collective subjectivity, temporality and space, opening to a novel way of conceptualizing the relation between power and nature.

-“Resuscitating Nature: Science, Law, and the Morality of Endangered Species Conservation in California” (Manuscript in Preparation)
+“Facing Extinction in California’s Delta: Science, Law, and the Morality of Endangered Species Conservation” (Working Paper)

 Coordinated with Andrew Lakoff (University of Southern California)